 Stabilized Whipped Cream is made by dissolving a small amount of gelatin in water, heating the water to dissolve the gelatin, letting the gelatin water cool a little — and then pouring the water into soft whipped cream while beating.

-Zoom in: While the gelatin water cools (don’t let it cool completely, because we don’t want it to gel yet), the cold cream is whipped into soft peeks.
-The gelatin water is poured in, incorporated, and the whipped cream stiffens.
+Zoom in: While the gelatin water cools (don’t let it cool completely, because we don’t want it to gel yet), whip the cold cream into soft peeks.
+Pour the gelatin water in, while beating.

 How to store and use Stabilized Whipped Cream